matthewaptaylor/better-uoa-cal/README.md

 You must also set up the following environment variables in your repository:

+- `REQUIRED_USERNAME`: the only UoA username which can request a new token using the front end
 - `TRPC_ENDPOINT`: the URL of the TRPC function
 - `CALENDAR_ENDPOINT`: the URL of the calendar function